Carbide Create User Guide

 Carbide Create places blue lines around the features that will be machined.
 The blue lines represent where the center of your cutting tool will travel while your job is running.
 You can see the blue lines after switching back to the design view.

 While in design view, if you were to modify any of the shapes within the design, there is no need to re-calculate the toolpaths, Carbide Create will take care of that for you.

-When you are in the toolpath section of the program, the toolpaths have already been created will be represented by shading.
+When you are in the Toolpath section of the program, the toolpaths have already been created will be represented by shading.
 Toolpaths that cut deeper into the material will be shown as darker and shallow cuts will be lighter.
-Where white is a cut that barely cuts through the surface and black is a cut that goes all the way through the material.
+Where light grey is a cut that barely cuts through the surface and black is a cut that goes all the way through the material.